 If the withdrawn student is eligible for a refund of earned aid, the student should ensure that their direct deposit information is updated.
 For students who do not have direct deposit, it is extremely important to keep their mailing address up to date so that the refund can be mailed.
 The University is required by law to refund earned credit balances within 14 days from the date the earned aid was determined.

-PLEASE NOTE: a withdrawal from all or any of your courses could result in a negative effect on your Satisfactory Academic Progress.
-Please view the section on Standards of Academic Progress (SAP) for Financial Aid located in this catalog.
+NOTE: A withdrawal from all or any courses could result in a negative effect on one's Satisfactory Academic Progress.
+Please view the section on Standards of Academic Progress (SAP) in this catalog.